JoelLefkowitz/repr/README.md

 ## Usage

-Join an `Array` into with a delimeter:
+Join an `Array` into with a delimiter:

 ```purs
 > joinWith ", " [ 1, 2, 3 ]